 Located just a few minutes away from the Vatican Museums, this traditional trattoria offers some of the best Roman dishes that you will find in the Eternal City.
 Don't expect anything fancy, it actually feels like you're having lunch in the kitchen of an Italian family.

 Their speciality is the rigatoni all'amatriciana; pasta tubes with tomato sauce, bacon and chilli.
-This dish originates in Amatrice, a town that was badly affected by the recent earthquake.
+This dish originates in Amatrice, a town that was badly affected by an earthquake in 2016.
 When I was there, part of the price of the dish was donated to the victims of the earthquake and to help with the reconstruction works.
 I was happy to collaborate with the cause while I enjoyed their great food!

 Restaurant: Hostaria Dino & Tony